snackpackgames/project-vanilla-pudding-server/README.md

     * `EXPRESS_SECRET_KEY`
 3. `source env.sh` to set up your dev environment -- **IMPORTANT** the server won't run unless environment variables are set correctly, so sourcing this script is required.
     * Remember to add the filename of your secrets file if you're not using secret.sh.
-4. `npm install knex -g` (/w `sudo` if needed) to install the knex cmd-line client
+4. `npm install knex -g` (/w `sudo` if needed) to install the knex cmd-line client.
-5. `knex migrate:latest` to migrate to the latest version of the database
+5. `knex migrate:latest` to migrate to the latest version of the database.
+6. Get tests and code coverage up and running.
+    * `npm install mocha -g`
+    * `npm install istanbul -g`
+    * `npm test` to test your changes.
+This runs the istanbul code coverage tool as well as the mocha test runner.

 [more steps coming soon]